Gender pay gap in the United States

 The gender pay gap in the United States is a measure comparing the earnings of men and women in the workforce.
-The average female annual earnings is around 80% of the average male's.
-When variables such as hours worked, occupations chosen, and education and job experience are controlled for, the gap diminishes with females earning 95% as much as males.
+According to Pew Research in 2024, women earned 85% as much as men, up from 81% in 2003.
+However when variables such as hours worked, occupations chosen, and education and job experience are controlled for, the gap diminishes with females earning 95% as much as males.
 The exact figure varies because different organizations use different methodologies to calculate the gap.
 The gap varies depending on industry and is influenced by factors such as race and age.
 The causes of the gender pay gap are debated, but popular explanations include the "motherhood penalty," hours worked, occupation chosen, willingness to negotiate salary, and gender bias.

 Surveys of members of the American Economic Association in 2000, 2011, and 2021 found a lack of consensus among professional economists in the United States over the statement: "There are few gender compensation and promotion differentials unexplained by differences in career and/or life choices."
 While slight majorities generally agreed with the statement in 2000 and 2011 (at 60 percent and 55 percent respectively), 59 percent disagreed in 2021.

 Brief history

 In the 1860s, people started focusing on unfair pay, with activists like Susan B. Anthony and Elizabeth Cady Stanton leading the cause.
 Susan B. Anthony understood that achieving the right to vote was essential for securing lasting equality for women, as it would prevent them from repeatedly struggling with the same issues.
 Dedicated to this cause, she tirelessly traveled extensive distances, delivered countless speeches, collected thousands of petition signatures, and organized suffragist efforts to advance the movement for women's suffrage.
 Despite women earning the right to vote in 1920 with the 19th Amendment, the wage gap remained.
 In 1944, Congresswoman Winifred Claire Stanley proposed a bill against gender-based pay discrimination, but it failed to pass.
 Significant strides occurred with the Equal Pay Act of 1963, which mandated equal pay for equal work, and the Civil Rights Act of 1964, which outlawed discrimination based on gender.
 However, both included exceptions that limited their impact.
 In the 1970s and 1980s, advocates introduced the concept of comparable worth, focusing on wage disparities in jobs requiring similar skills and responsibility.
-Some states enacted pay equity laws, but federal progress was hindered by opposition, including President Reagan’s dismissal of the concept.
+Some states enacted pay equity laws, but federal progress was hindered by opposition, including President Reagan's dismissal of the concept.
 The Lilly Ledbetter Fair Pay Act of 2009 made it easier for workers to file wage discrimination complaints by extending the time they have to take legal action, responding to issues raised in a Supreme Court case.
 The Paycheck Fairness Act, introduced in 2009 and repeatedly reintroduced, sought to make equal pay laws stricter but faced ongoing Senate opposition.
-Despite gradual improvement, the wage gap remains, with white women earning about 84 cents to a white man’s dollar in 2022—a significant but slow increase from 60 cents in 1960.
+Despite gradual improvement, the wage gap remains, with white women earning about 84 cents to a white man's dollar in 2022—a significant but slow increase from 60 cents in 1960.